Rep. Removed From House Ethics Committee Amid Allegations

-Pennsylvania Congressman Patrick Meehan, a Republican who has been heavily involved the fight against sexual harassment on Capitol Hill, allegedly used taxpayer money to settle his own sexual misconduct case with a former aide last year, New York Times reports.
+Pennsylvania congressman Patrick Meehan, a Republican who has been heavily involved in the fight against sexual harassment on Capitol Hill, allegedly used taxpayer money to settle his own sexual-misconduct case with a former aide last year, the New York Times reports.

 Meehan, who is married with three children, allegedly professed romantic interest in an aide who was decades younger than him — first in a written letter, then in person.
 According to seven people who spoke to the Times, the woman saw the congressman as a father figure, not as a romantic partner.
 When she did not reciprocate his feelings and started dating another man, Meehan reportedly grew so hostile that she filed a complaint with the congressional Office of Compliance, started working from home, and eventually decided to leave her job.